After 35 years, NASA’s amazing new space telescope is ready to launch

 Moving forward, Illingworth advocates that core build groups should work together from an earlier stage than they had previously.
 “That was a huge change to the benefit of the program,” he says.
 “With such complex systems, there’s a tendency for groups to want to do the things the way they’ve always been doing it.
 But when it’s the first time you ever do these things, which it is on a mission like this, the more eyes you have on it with different backgrounds, the better.”

-Given the recent mechanical hiccups causing incremental launch delays since the fall, Illingworth plans to wear his JWST socks and mirror pin to the early-morning launch viewing “and think positive thoughts about how well JWST has been built and prepped.”
+Given the recent mechanical and this week’s weather hiccups causing incremental launch delays since the fall, Illingworth plans to wear his JWST socks and mirror pin to the early-morning launch viewing “and think positive thoughts about how well JWST has been built and prepped.”
 Bely flew to STScI from Paris to watch alongside Illingworth, while Stockman will be on-site in French Guiana “holding my breath until it deploys,” he says.
 Giacconi, who died in 2018 at 87, will no doubt attend in spirit.
 “He would have been absolutely delighted,” Illingworth says.

 Despite Illingworth’s anticipation of the new discoveries ahead, JWST’s transition to this new chapter brings some wistful notes.